The Best Easy Blueberry Cobbler

 This easy blueberry cobbler is so mouthwatering, simple to make, and always garners rave reviews!
-It’s my go-to dessert for busy days and it’s the perfect summertime blueberry dessert.
-You can make it with fresh or frozen berries too!
+It’s my go-to treat for busy days and it’s the perfect summer dessert the whole family will love.
+You can make it with fresh berries or frozen berries!

-I love blueberries so it was hard to narrow it down…
+I have quite a few blueberry recipes I love, so it was hard to narrow it down…

 Ingredients in Blueberry Cobbler

-This recipe uses many classic ingredients that are probably already in your pantry!
+This recipe uses many classic ingredients that are probably already in your pantry, fridge and freezer!

 - Blueberries — I love making this with fresh blueberries, but frozen work well too!